You’ve polished your executive resume to no end, especially after finding a job posting that precisely fits your skills.

-“Your ad noted that you require a leader in service delivery and customer satisfaction.
+“Your ad noted that you require a leader in service delivery, digital transformation, and customer satisfaction.
 My career includes 3 years of 97% satisfaction ratings, achieved by improving infrastructure and network capacity, and I hold responsive service as my #1 priority.”

-4 – You didn’t address the letter to an actual person.
+4 – Your cover letter wasn’t addressed to an actual person.

 Finding a contact name inside the company has never been easier.
-First, you can use LinkedIn’s Advanced People Search function to put in the employer name, then fill in the Keywords box to find potential contacts.
+First, you can use LinkedIn’s Search function to put in the company name, then click on People (and search employees by title).

 For example, a Business Development Manager might look for keywords such as “VP Sales or COO” to identify the next-level manager contact, while an IT Product Director can try to find the CIO’s name.

-If you don’t find a name through LinkedIn, be sure to check Zoominfo.com, Spoke.com, or the company About Us page.
+If you don’t find a name through LinkedIn, be sure to check the company website to view the leadership team.
 If you have access to Hoover’s database or Dun & Bradstreet, you can also use these resources to locate company insiders.

 In addition, ReferenceUSA.com is a free contact name database available through many public libraries, and requires only your library card for access.